11/6/2019

 Sameek Chatterjee

-Hi, thanks for taking the question.
+Hi.
+Thanks for taking the question.
 I just wanted to start off firstly by focusing a bit on the RF front-end opportunity.
-You mentioned that most of the design when you're seeing both the modem and the RF front-end go together.
-So just wanted to kind of get your thoughts about how you're thinking about market share in RF front-end and the early generation 5G phones related to some of the incumbents in the space.
-And then how should we think about sustaining that market share in kind of the second generation, third generation 5G phones?
-And then I have a follow-up, thank
+You mentioned that most of the design wins you're seeing kind of both the modem and the RF front end go together.
+So just wanted to kind of get your thoughts about how you're thinking about market share in RF front end and the early generation 5G phones related to some of the incumbents in the space, and then how should we think about sustaining that market share in kind of the second generation, third generation 5G phones.
+And then I have a follow-up.
+Thank you.

 speaker

-you.
 Thanks for the question.
-So we look at 5G as the key entry point for RF front-end business.
-And we're very satisfied with the ability, as we started to look into the designs, with the 5G content, which are specifically sub-6 spectrum as well as millimeter-way spectrum, we actually have seen a very high percentage, virtually all of the 230-plus designs now for 5G content have Qualcomm modem to antenna design.
-We have seen in those devices some of our existing incumbents continue to support and provide content for 4G, but the 5G position at Qualcomm is very strong.
-What we're very happy, especially at this time, as we head into the Q2 ramp of 5G, we see now as we go into second generation designs for the second generation devices as well as lower tiers, we have maintained that pattern.
-So we're now going into design number two and design number three that maintain the 5G content on the RF front-end, and we're very happy with that development.
+So we look at 5G as the key entry point for our front-end business, and we're very satisfied with the ability, as we started to look into the designs, with the 5G content, which is specifically sub-6 spectrum as well as millimeter-wave spectrum, we actually have seen a very high percentage, virtually all of the 230-plus designs now, for 5G content have Qualcomm mode into antenna design.
+We have seen in those devices some of our existing comments continue to support and provide content for 4G, but the 5G position of Qualcomm is very strong.
+What we're very happy, especially at this time, as we head into the Q2 ramp of 5G, we see now as we go into second generation designs, for the second-generation devices as well as lower tiers, we have maintained that pattern.
+So we're now going into design number two and design number three that maintain the 5G content on the RF front end, and we're very happy with that development.

 speaker